 Tintin is one of the most popular comic book characters to have ever come out of Europe.
 Written by the Belgian cartoonist Georges Remi, Tintin has captured the hearts and minds of readers all over the world.

-Here are 16 fun facts about Tintin and his adventures that you might not know:
+Here are some fun facts about Tintin and his adventures that you might not know:

 Tintin first appeared in 1929 in ‘Le Petit Vingtieme’, a weekly supplement for children.
 This was just a glimpse of the character, an announcement.
 The images published showed Tintin walking around the Kremlin.